-More relevant to this review, several iCOMs have been detected towards L1544, such as methanol (CH$_3$OH), acetaldehyde (CH$_3$CHO), dimethyl ether (CH$_3$OCH$_3$), methyl cyanide (CH$_3$CN) and vinyl cyanide (C$_2$H$_3$CN) \citep{Vastel2014,Bizzocchi2014,Jimenez2016,Vastel2019}.
+More relevant to this review, several iCOMs have been detected towards L1544 , such as methanol, acetaldehyde, dimethyl ether, methyl cyanide and vinyl cyanide \citep{Vastel2014,Bizzocchi2014,Jimenez2016,Vastel2019}.
 The study of methanol, which presents the brightest lines among the detected iCOMs, is very instructive to understand the methanol spatial origin.
-First, from the non-LTE analysis of the methanol lines, \cite{Vastel2014} found that the bulk of the emission originates in the external ($\sim 8000$ au from the center), relatively dense ($\sim 2\times10^4$ cm$^{-3}$) and cold ($\sim 10$ K) layers of L1544, what is defined as molecular and iCOMs zone in Fig. \ref{fig:sec3-PSCstructure}.
+First, from the non-LTE analysis of the methanol lines, \cite{Vastel2014} found that the bulk of the emission originates in the external ($\sim 8000$ au from the center), relatively dense ($\sim 2\times10^4$ cm$^{-3}$) and cold ($\sim 10$ K) layers of L1544 , marked as molecular and iCOM zone in Fig. \ref{fig:sec3-PSCstructure}.
 The average abundance of methanol in the external layer is about $\sim 6\times 10^{-9}$ with respect to H$_2$.
 The maps of the methanol emission by \cite{Bizzocchi2014} and \cite{Spezzano2016} and, at higher spatial resolution, by \cite{Punanova2018} confirmed this interpretation and add an important information on the methanol distribution.
-The methanol emission is not uniformly distributed around the center of L1544, but it is peaked towards the northeast, which is more shielded by the interstellar UV photons than the southwest border of the L1544 condensation.
-On the same vein, \cite{Jimenez2016} showed that the other O-bearing iCOMs abundance is larger towards the methanol peak than towards its center by a factor 2--10 (within the uncertainties), again showing a definitive role of UV in the presence of gaseous iCOMs.
+The methanol emission is not uniformly distributed around the center of L1544 , but it is peaked towards the northeast, which is more shielded from interstellar UV photons than the southwest border of the L1544 condensation (Fig. \ref{fig:sec3-L1544map}).
+In the same vein, \cite{Jimenez2016} showed that the abundance of other O-bearing iCOMs is larger towards the methanol peak than towards its center by a factor 2--10 (within the uncertainties), again showing a definitive role of UV in the reducing gaseous iCOMs abundance.
 The abundance of iCOMs is about 10--100 times smaller than that of methanol.
-Table \ref{tab:sec3-psc-abu} lists the measured abundance of iCOMs in L1544.
+Table \ref{tab:sec3-psc-abu} lists the measured abundance of iCOMs in L1544 .